You probably won't be surprised that our answer is "It depends..."

 How much is the margin?
 The most common figure I've heard from developers is that they will charge at least double on a fixed price contract.
 We typically charge rather less than that, but we also wouldn't be able to produce the fixed price until we've got to the end of the design stage, and so have a clearer view of what's involved.

 Some clients don't mind paying that extra for the security of a fixed price, and if that's you, then fine.
-But many prefer to pay what it takes to build the database, and share that risk as well as the rewards.
+But many prefer to pay exactly - and only - what it takes to build the database, and share that risk as well as the rewards.

 Finally, to give you an external perspective, I'd like to mention what respected developer Armen Stein, of US developers "J Street technology" says on the issue: If you're paying for our time by the hour, and we hit a problem, we're all on the same side - trying to fix it as quickly as possible.
 But if you've paid a fixed price, we're immediately on opposite sides of the table, trying to work out whether the issue is foreseeable, and "our" problem, or a change of scope for the database, and so "your" problem.
 He says - and we agree - it's usually better to avoid these "Us versus them" scenarios right from the start.